sudeepben/amfoss-tasks/task-0/README.md

 9)Created Root,swap,home partations.Then i faced an issue with EFI system partation

-10)Created seperate EFI partation and procse with installation
+10)Created seperate EFI partation and proceeded with installation

 11)Installed 19.10 version and upgraded to 20.04 successfully.